bell-rachel/bell-rachel/README.md

 ## Hi there 👋

+Computer Science student entering senior year with a growing interest in machine learning.
+Currently focused on strengthening fundamentals in databases, systems programming, and low-level computing.

-- 🌱 I’m currently learning MySQL, Ruby, and C#.
+- 🌱 I’m currently learning Database Management: SQL, schema design, normalization, indexing (MySQL)
+- 🤖 Interested in machine learning and data-driven roles
+- 📊 Curious about data analysis, model evaluation, and working with real-world datasets -📌 Programming Languages: Python, C++ | Currently Learning: C#, C, Ruby
 <!--
 **bell-rachel/bell-rachel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.